 Vacating the Conviction with Rule 3.850 and 3.800 Motions

-After a defendant is sentenced by the trial court, following either a plea or a trial, the process of seeking relief from the sentence begins for many defendants, especially those sentenced to a long prison term.
+After a defendant is sentenced by the trial court, following either a plea or a trial, the process of seeking relief from the sentence begins for many defendants, especially those sentenced to a long prison term when the underlying evidence is weak.
 Post-conviction motions are complicated.
 This process is often an individuals last opportunity to seek to relief from a judgment and sentence entered by the trial court.

-The typical process following a plea or guilty verdict at trial is as follows:
+The typical process following a pela or guilty verdict after trial includes the following:

 - Defendant is sentenced by the trial court;

 - Defendant files a direct appeal which addresses errors made by the court or the prosecutor at trial;

 - If the appellate court deny relief from the direct appeal, the appellate court will send down a mandate that confirms the conviction.
 On that date, the clock begins ticking for post-conviction motions.
 The defendant has two years to file the post-conviction motion from the date that his conviction becomes final or on the date that the mandate is returned, whichever is later.

 Timing Issues and Deadlines for Post Conviction Motions

 A Rule 3.850 motion must generally be filed within two (2) years of the conviction or mandate, unless one of the following situations applies: